Ensuring better health for all through artificial intelligence and machine learning research.

 Study objective and aims

-• The Artificial Intelligence/Machine Learning Consortium to Advance Health Equity and Researcher Diversity, or AIM-AHEAD, is a program of the National Institutes of Health.
-Artificial intelligence and machine learning (AI/ML) tools and capabilities have the potential to improve health equity.
-However, many historically underrepresented communities have not been engaged in AI/ML training, research, and infrastructure development leading to the creation of harmful biases within AI/ML that inadvertently deepen health disparities.
-AIM-AHEAD was developed to establish mutually beneficial, coordinated, and trusted partnerships to enhance the participation and representation of researchers and communities currently underrepresented in the development of AI/ML with the goal of improving the capabilities of this emerging technology, beginning with electronic health records (EHR) and extending to other diverse data to address health disparities and inequities.
-Underrepresented communities have untapped potential to contribute new expertise, data, recruitment strategies, and cutting-edge science to the AI/ML field.
-The consortium program seeks to increase the participation and engagement of the researchers and communities that are currently underrepresented in AI/ML modeling and applications through mutually beneficial partnerships.
+• The Artificial Intelligence/Machine Learning Consortium, or AIM-AHEAD, is a program of the National Institutes of Health.
+Artificial intelligence and machine learning (AI/ML) tools and capabilities have the potential to improve health for all.
+However, many communities have not been engaged in AI/ML training, research, and infrastructure development leading to the creation of suboptimally informed AI/ML that can worsen health for some groups.
+AIM-AHEAD was developed to establish mutually beneficial, coordinated, and trusted partnerships to enhance the participation and representation of researchers and communities from all backgrounds in the development of AI/ML with the goal of improving the capabilities of this emerging technology, beginning with electronic health records (EHR) and extending to other data that can help ensure optimal outcomes for all Americans.
+By engaging all communities we can capture untapped potential to contribute new expertise, data, recruitment strategies, and cutting-edge science to the AI/ML field.

-• AIM-AHEAD West Hub: The purpose of the West Hub is to promote community engagement around AI/ML awareness in underserved settings, and knowledge among community health stakeholders.
-The consortium achieves this by partnering with community-based organizations and safety net health systems in the western areas of AIM-AHEAD.
+• The purpose of the West Hub is to promote community engagement around AI/ML awareness by partnering with community-based organizations, rural and other safety net health systems in the western region of the nation.
 The Western Hub also supports pilot projects with PI’s affiliated with academic and community organizations in the AIM-AHEAD Western region.
 AIM-AHEAD West Hub is thankful for the CTSI Community Engagement and Research Program, which provides administrative support.
 The AIM-AHEAD West Hub team includes Keith C. Norris, MD, PhD; Alejandra Casillas, MD, MSHS; Susanne Nicholas, MD, MPH, PhD; Arleen Brown, MD, PhD; Douglas Bell, MD, PhD; Alex Bui, PhD; Anders Garlid, PhD; Sinha Satyesh, PhD; Jenny Shen, MD; Christian Cabunag, MPP; Jachael Gardner, MPH.

 Study/Project Websites